View Frederick Proske's Obituary on standardspeaker.com and share memories

 |

-Frederick R. Proske, 71, Drums, passed away Tuesday in Lehigh Valley Hospital-Cedar Crest.
+Frederick R. Proske, 71, of Drums passed away Tuesday in Lehigh Valley Hospital-Cedar Crest.

 Born in Brooklyn, N.Y., he was the son of the late Frederick J. and Jacqueline (Murphy) Proske.